guikarai/protect-data-on-linuxone-with-pervasive-encryption/part4.md

 ### B. Save your defined an index pattern

-If your index contains a timestamp field that you want to use to perform time-based comparisons, select the Index contains time-based events option and select the index field that contains the timestamp.
+Your index contains a timestamp field that you want to use to perform time-based comparisons, select the Index contains time-based events option and select the index field that contains the timestamp.
 Kibana reads the index mapping to list all of the fields that contain a timestamp.

 **Action:** In configure settings panel, please select **@Timestamp**.